How to identify and report scams

-If you ever suspect there’s unauthorized activity on your account, contact Robinhood Support immediately.
-Only request phone support from Robinhood by logging in and requesting a callback in our app.
+If you ever suspect that there’s unauthorized activity on your account, contact Robinhood Support immediately.

 Phishing is a common way scammers try to trick you into giving them personal information such as an account email address and password, verification codes, Social Security number, or other personal information.
 Phishing attempts come via email, where scammers use different social engineering tactics to impersonate reputable senders like the IRS, your bank, or brokerage firm.

-Other social engineering attempts may take the form of fake websites made to look like your applications such as Robinhood, text messages, social media messages and profiles, phone calls, or postal letters pretending to be Robinhood.
-When successful, these scammers can gain access to important accounts such as your email or bank accounts; this can result in identity theft, financial loss, or both.
+Other social engineering attempts leverage fake websites, text messages, social media messages and profiles, phone calls, or postal letters pretending to be from Robinhood.
+When successful, these scammers can gain access to important accounts, such as your email or bank accounts that can result in identity theft, financial loss, or both.

-If you encounter any suspected scams via email, text message, phone calls, websites, or social media, report these to firstname.lastname@example.org.
-Please note: this email address is for reporting suspected phishing scams only.
-You will not receive a response from our team.
+If you encounter any suspected phishing scams in email, text messages, phone calls, websites, or social media, or while interacting with Robinhood Wallet, report them to firstname.lastname@example.org.
+Only use this email address to report suspected phishing scams.
+You won't receive a response from our team.

 Help us investigate with the right information:

-Reporting suspected scams helps our team identify and take down these sites and thwart attacks—your report helps protect you and other customers too.
+Reporting suspected scams helps Robinhood identify and take down these sites and thwart attacks—your report can help protect your account and others too.

-If you’ve shared your Robinhood credentials with anyone else, you use the same password for a different account online, or you have another concern about your account’s security:
+If you shared your Robinhood credentials with anyone else, used the same password for a different online account, or are concerned about your account’s security:

-For more tips on how to help keep your account secure, visit our Help Center.
+For more tips on how to help keep your account secure, see Security best practices.